Sockeye: a language for analyzing hardware documentation: Overview by an example

-On the above example, Z3 does find such an assignment, and \system then runs its interpreter on the original program, substituting the values of the assignment wherever the program uses the \lstinline{any} keyword, in order to find out which of the assertions failed.
-During this attack reconstruction phase, \system can also print a detailed trace of all invoked functions and their arguments.
-This trace can be helpful for users to understand the attack that the solver found, but it can become quite verbose.
-Therefore, \system also provides a \lstinline{printf} statement, so that users can log values that seem particularly important to them.
-For instance, in \cref{code:cpu_step}, we decided to log every memory request made by the CPU, and in the \lstinline{config_write} function of the ASC (shown in \cref{app:mini_thunderx1}), we log all modifications to ASC configuration registers.
-These two \lstinline{printf} statements print the attack trace shown in \cref{code:attack_trace}.
+On the above example, Z3 does find such an assignment, and \system then runs its interpreter on the original program, substituting the values of the assignment wherever the program uses the \lstinline{any} keyword, in order to find out which of the assertions failed. \Cref{code:attack_trace} shows \system's output after an execution that violated the \lstinline{secure_area_unchanged} property.